 - Remind yourself that eating is about balance.
 Have you been eating lots of foods that make your body feel good and healthy for most of the week?
 Yes?
 Well, how is that slice of cake and coffee with a friend really going to change that?
 Don’t look at every single food choice and analyse it, instead, analyse the patterns over a few day, weeks and months.
 Not every food you eat has to be “perfect” or low fat/low in calories.

 - Stop judging yourself based on your food choices.
 What you eat does not define you as a person.

 - Identify the things that you truly do love.
 For me, most of my guilt around eating came from binging on foods I didn’t really like anyway – they were just there.
-If I ate some ice cream, even though I probably shouldn’t have done, at least it WAS something that I enjoyed.
+If I ate some ice cream, even though I already ate a lot of junk, at least it WAS something that I enjoyed.
 I just accepted it and moved on.
 If I really want a cupcake, I make one myself.
 I make it exactly how I want, with the exact flavours and therefore I know I will enjoy it and it will not be a mass produced disappointment.

 It is about making the choices that are right for YOU and ENJOYING them and forming habits.
 What is life if it is full of guilt?
 Life is for living and being happy after all.
 Form healthy habits and skip the guilt!